Muhammed-Hayr-Ali/Flutter_App/README.md

-# Filters App
+# Marketna App

-Filters is a mobile application project that aims to provide a unique shopping experience for users.
+Marketna is a mobile application project that aims to provide a unique shopping experience for users.
 The app includes features such as login and account creation, password recovery, and login via Google account.
 It also consists of several internal pages, as described below:

 1. **Home**: This is the main page that displays various products available for purchase.
 The products are showcased attractively with information such as images, prices, and descriptions.